lucasluitjes/HighOnLife/maintenance.md

 VM Snapshots allow you to save a specific state of your VM to a file and restore it later.

+Snapshots are stored in the "Machine Folder".
+For a default HighOnLife setup this is `/root/vbox/HighOnLife/Snapshots`.

 ## Creating

 Create a VBox snapshot using the following command: